Why Choose Our First Aid Course?

 If you need more information, just call us on 1300 336 613 or send an email to email@example.com.

 CAR – FREE parking is located at the soccer field opposite the training venue.

 There is limited public transport servicing this area.

 Water, coffee and tea is available throughout the day.

 A 30 minute lunch break is scheduled for courses running over 4 hours.
 You are welcome to bring your own lunch.
 Alternatively, there is a number of cafés and coffee shops in the area.

-NOTE: Please make sure you arrive 15 minutes prior to your course commencement.
-Entry for late arrivals is unlikely due to the disruption of other First Aid students while health measures are in place.
+NOTE: Please arrive 15 minutes prior to your course commencement.
+It takes a while to sign in and be seated, and accommodating late arrivals is a disruption to the busy schedules of other First Aid students.

 First Aid Courses

 Book for any of the following Darra First Aid courses:

 The CPR course includes 2-hours of face to face plus pre-course reading and online assessment.
 This course focusses primarily on the application of cardiopulmonary resuscitation (CPR).
 In this course, students will be taught how to confront cardiac and breathing-related emergencies, as well as how to use an automatic external defibrillator (AED).